 Who Should Use It

-Perfect for small- to mid-sized businesses wanting affordability without sacrificing the breadth of features.
-It’s particularly advantageous for businesses looking to integrate SMS with their email efforts.
+Perfect for small- to mid-sized businesses wanting affordability without sacrificing features.
+Particularly advantageous for businesses looking to integrate SMS with their email marketing efforts.

 Rating: 8/10